chomupashchuk/ariston-remotethermo-home-assistant-v2/README.md

   - `ch_water_temperature` - CH Water Temperature. **WORKS ONLY ON SPECIFIC MODELS WHILE ON OTHERS CAUSES CRASHES**
   - `ch_fixed_temperature` - CH Fixed Temperature.
   - `ch_flow_temperature` - CH Flow Setpoint Temperature.
-  - `cooling_last_24h` - energy use for pump cooling in a day.
-Not supported on all models.
-  - `cooling_last_7d` - energy use for pump cooling in a week.
-Not supported on all models.
-  - `cooling_last_30d` - energy use for pump cooling in a month.
-Not supported on all models.
-  - `cooling_last_365d` - energy use for pump cooling in a year.
-Not supported on all models.
-  - `cooling_today` - energy use for pump cooling today.
-Not supported on all models.
   - `dhw_program` - DHW Time Program.
   - `dhw_comfort_function` - DHW comfort function.
   - `dhw_mode` - mode of DHW.
 Not supported on all models.